XmyKhnnt/RecordingApp/README.md

 5. Once you've recorded all the sections, our app will splice them together into a polished final product.
 6. Finally, hit "Save".
 Easy!

-With our intuitive and easy-to-use recording app, you can create high-quality voice-overs in no time.
-Download the app today and start recording your next masterpiec
+<p>With our intuitive and easy-to-use recording app, you can create high-quality voice-overs in no time.
+Download the app today and start recording your next masterpiec </p>